kavia-common/fashion-trends-blog-5800-5809/frontend_react_blog/docs/PRD.md

 ## 1. Executive Summary

-The Fashion Trends Blog is a modern, fully static, single-page application (SPA) built with React, designed to showcase trend-focused blog content in a visually engaging, accessible, and easily deployable format.
-This product focuses on fashion and trends, presenting a homepage of blog previews and individual post pages, all with placeholder content.
-There is **no backend**: posts and media are statically defined, enabling instant deployment and straightforward extensibility.
-This PRD defines the app goals, user journeys, features, and requirements for delivery, and provides reference to all existing developer documentation.
+The Fashion Trends Blog is a modern, static, single-page web application built using React, designed to present engaging content about fashion trends in a visually stylish and responsive format.
+The app operates without a backend or API—its entirety, including all blog data and media, is statically defined in the frontend codebase.
+Deployable to any static hosting provider, it serves as both a production-ready template for fashion websites and a reference example of accessible, performant SPA architecture using only React and vanilla CSS.
+The platform emphasizes fast loading times, accessibility by design, ease of maintenance, brand-aligned visual identity, and straightforward extensibility for future enhancements like CMS integration, search, or richer navigation.
+This PRD outlines the system’s objectives, target audience, required features, and technical constraints, serving both as a reference for implementers and future maintainers.

 **Related:**
 - [Project Overview and Goals](./project_overview.md)